 Option A: Brands You Have Worked With

 Often times, the brands I work with throughout the year will invite me to their events/parties if they have one during NYFW.
 A good example of this is RewardStyle and LikeToKnow.it.
 They have events every season, and most bloggers I know are apart of their platform.
+I’ve, on many occasions, helped the brand design their body wave lace front wig and have also reviewed the product for them.
 Another example of this would be any agencies you may have worked with, an example of this is Bollare.
 If you get wind that a brand is throwing a party and you have worked with them in the past, use your contact to reach out to them.
 This is a good reminder to always have a good rapport with everyone you work with for future opportunities.

 Option B: Become a Plus One